 The Circuito Superior is considered the upper walking trail of the Iguazu Falls in Argentina.
 From this trail, which is a little over a mile-long, you can spot other falls including the Bossetti and the Chico falls.
 The Circuito Inferior is the lower walking trail that is less than one-mile long.
 It lies underneath the Circuito Superior but it has just as much beauty to see as the upper trail.

-Argentina’s Gran Adventure Boat Ride InTo the Falls
+Argentina’s Gran Aventura into the Falls

 The Iguazu Falls boat ride known as the Gran Aventura offers guests an exciting 15-minute ride up to the Iguazu Falls via the Iguazu River.
 Similar to the famous Maid of the Mist ride of Niagara Falls, this boat ride will have you standing on edge to catch a glimpse of the beautiful flora, fauna, and falls.
 You might even get wet!
 Actually, there is no way to avoid getting wet, so just look forward to cooling off while on this ride!
 They do give you a dry bag to take with you, so you can keep your valuables, your backpack, camera, and a change of clothes dry!

 Cost for the Gran Adventura